michaelcoxon/collections/README.md

 [![npm](https://img.shields.io/npm/dt/@michaelcoxon/collections.svg)](https://www.npmjs.com/package/@michaelcoxon/collections)

+# Everything here is continued in @michaelcoxon/utilities I merged the libraries.

 Collections for JS and TypeScript

 Check out the tests for a more comprehesive doco.

+This entire project is based around the API's of .NET and the way it does enumerables, collections and fluent LINQ.

 ### Note for TypeScript
 If you are using TypeScript, the classes herein are generics.
 This means